Boy who killed foster carer was placed with family despite concern, inquest told

 He told the coroner that, if he did, he would have been more robust in his insistence that this was not a suitable placement.

-Mr Wade said he had absolutely no concerns over Mr and Mrs Grant’s ability to care for Child X and stressed that his prime concerns were about the impact on Child Y.
+Mr Wade said he had absolutely no concerns over Mr and Ms Grant’s ability to care for Child X and stressed that his prime concerns were about the impact on Child Y.

 He said: “They just wanted to help all the time.
 They were just incredibly open to helping children.”